Ukrainian Canadians: First wave: Settlers, 1891–1914

 During the nineteenth century the territory inhabited by Ukrainians in Europe was divided between the Austro-Hungarian and Russian empires.
 The Austrian crownlands of Galicia and Bukovina were home to many Ukrainian speakers.
 Austrian Galicia was one of the poorest and most overpopulated regions in Europe, and had experienced a series of blights and famines.
 Emigration on a large scale from Galicia to the Balkans (the north-south border region of Croatia and Bosnia) and even to Brazil was already underway by 1891.

-The first wave of Ukrainian immigration to Canada began with Iwan (Ivan) Pylypow and Wasyl (Vasyl) Eleniak, who arrived in 1891, and brought several families to settle in 1892.
+The first wave of Ukrainian immigration to Canada began with Iwan (Ivan) Pylypow and Wasyl Eleniak, who arrived in 1891, and brought several families to settle in 1892.
 Pylypow helped found the Edna-Star Settlement east of Edmonton, the first and largest Ukrainian block settlement.
 However, it is Dr Josef Oleskow, (Note: Dr. Oleskow, who had a PhD in agronomy, wrote two pamphlets – "About Free Lands" (Pro Vilni Zemli, spring 1895), and "On Emigration" (O emigratsiy, December 1895) – which were widely read in the Prosvita halls of the Ukrainian areas of the Austrian Empire.) along with Cyril Genik, who are considered responsible for the large Ukrainian Canadian population through their promotion of Canada as a destination for immigrants from western (Austrian-ruled) Ukraine in the late 1890s.
 Ukrainians from Central Ukraine, which was ruled by the Russian monarchy, also came to Canada – but in smaller numbers than those from Galicia and Bukovina.
 Approximately 170,000 Ukrainians from the Austro-Hungarian Empire arrived in Canada from September 1891 to August 1914.

 Clifford Sifton, Canada's Minister of the Interior from 1896 to 1905, also encouraged Ukrainians from Austria-Hungary to immigrate to Canada since he wanted new agricultural immigrants to populate Canada's prairies.
 After retirement, Sifton defended the new Ukrainian and East European immigrants to Canada – who were not from the United Kingdom, the United States, Scandinavia, Iceland, France or Germany – by stating:

 I think that a stalwart peasant in a sheepskin coat, born to the soil, whose forefathers have been farmers for ten generations, with a stout wife and a half-dozen children, is good quality.